fullmetaltac/interview-notes/devops/git.md

 * f7c41d3 2023-06-10 | First Commit [Jim Weirich]
 ```

-main at commit “Added README” has been merged to the greet branch, but there is now an additional commit on main that has not been merged back to greet.
+main at commit "Added README" has been merged to the greet branch, but there is now an additional commit on main that has not been merged back to greet.

 ## Lab 30: Resolving Conflicts